douhthood/vector_sample_code/Getting Started/HNSW Indexes.md

 <img src="images/HNSW.png" width="512" alt="HNSW"/>

+This type of index provides the fastest possible response time when all the data can fit within memory.

 HNSW vector indexes are faster than IVFFlat vector indexes, but they have two downsides:
 - The entire HNSW vector index must fit with RAM
 - They tend take longer to create than IVFFlat indexes